nvs/map/README.md

 1. **TL;DR: Your mileage may vary.**  This library has not been extensively tested under any environment other than Linux.
 Please backup any files before use.
 2. Only Lua is supported.
+Sorry, no more Jass.
 3. There are not many fancy errors.
 Using the Lua stack traceback to assist in understanding issues is recommended.